lancemanuel/LManuel_Academic/content/authors/Ying-Chuan_Chen/_index.md

 user_groups:
 - Alumni
 ---
-Experienced Graduate Research Assistant with a demonstrated history of working in the higher education industry.
+PhD with a demonstrated history of working in the higher education industry.
 Skilled in FEM analysis, Structural Engineering, Data Analysis, Research, and Computer-Aided Engineering (CAE).
 Strong research professional with a Doctor of Philosophy - PhD focused in Structural Engineering from The University of Texas at Austin.